 It is mandatory that you have OHIP, UHIP or its approved equivalent.
 Information on UHIP is available at uhip.ca.

 For academic employees and staff, coverage usually begins on the first of the month to coincide with your `effective start date’ at York University, subject to completion of your registration documents.
 Please visit uhip.ca for more information.
-You must enrol your family members in UHIP no more than 30 days after they arrive in Canada.
-If you enrol late, you may have to pay premiums retroactive to the first day of the month in which your university employment began, and there is a late fee.
-In order to enrol in UHIP, please contact a Pension and Benefits Administrator.
+You must enroll your family members in UHIP no more than 30 days after they arrive in Canada.
+If you enroll late, you may have to pay premiums retroactive to the first day of the month in which your university employment began, and there is a late fee.
+To enroll in UHIP, please contact a Pension and Benefits Administrator.

 For visiting academia not employed by York, please contact York International for assistance with enrolling in UHIP.

-Many health care providers who will accept UHIP, but you must present your UHIP card (which you printed from the web) and pay the non-refundable administration fee which depending on the facility can range from $15 - $50 dollars.
-If you do not present your UHIP card, you will be charged much more, but having paid it out of pocket, would claim it back from UHIP.
+Many health care providers will accept UHIP, but you must present your UHIP card (which you printed from the web) and pay the non-refundable administration fee which depending on the facility can range from $15 - $50.
+If you do not present your UHIP card, you will be charged much more, but having paid it out of pocket would claim it back from UHIP.
 The admin charge can be claimed back from the government when you submit your annual income tax claim.